-After you have filed, refer to our step-by-step UI claims process .
-You’ll learn what to expect and the actions you need to take through the course of your claim for receiving benefit payments as long as you’re eligible.
+After you file, refer to our step-by-step claims process.
+You’ll learn what to expect and the actions you need to take during your claim to receive benefit payments.

-You will be required to “certify” for your benefit payments.
-Certifying is the process of answering basic questions every two weeks that tells us you’re still unemployed and otherwise eligible to continue receiving biweekly payments.
+After your account is set up, you must “certify” for your benefit payments.
+Certifying is answering basic questions every two weeks that tells us you’re still unemployed and eligible to continue receiving payments.

-Typically, it will take about a week after you certify before you receive your first benefit payment.
-If you are eligible for benefits, you may receive your first PUA payment in about two days if you have an existing EDD Debit CardSM (and there are no issues that require a further review of eligibility).
+Usually, it will take about a week after you certify before you receive your first benefit payment.
+With the large amount of claims we are processing, there may be delays.
+If you are eligible, you may get your first PUA payment in about two days if you already have an EDD Debit CardSM.
 New debit cards and checks are mailed within four to seven days.
-Once you activate the card you can track, use, and transfer your benefit payments.
+Once you activate the card, you can track, use, and transfer your benefit payments.

-In order to provide benefits as quickly as possible, payments will be issued in phases.
-If you qualify for PUA, and depending on the effective date of your PUA claim, the minimum payments you will receive are as follows:
+To make benefits available as quickly as possible, payments will be issued in phases.
+If you qualify for PUA, these are the minimum payments based on your claim’s start date: